 It is the fundamental duty of law enforcement to preserve and protect all human life (RCW 10.120.010).
-Officers shall respect and uphold the dignity of all persons and use their authority in a bias-free manner.
+Officers shall respect the value of all human life and uphold the dignity of all persons and use their authority in a bias-free manner.
+Its is the policy of this department that officers may use force when objectively reasonable and necessary under the totality of the circumstances and is employed in the performance of a legal duty, using reasonable care when determining whether to use force against another person.

 The proper use of force is essential to ensure impartial policing and build trust in the community.
-While there are circumstances where individuals will not comply with the law unless compelled or controlled by officers through the use of force, officers must remain mindful that they derive their authority from the community and that unreasonable force degrades the legitimacy of that authority (Washington State Office of the Attorney General Model Use of Force Policy).
+While there are circumstances where individuals will not comply with the law unless compelled or controlled by officers through the use of force, officers must remain mindful that they derive their authority from the community and that unreasonable force degrades the legitimacy of that authority.
+An officer determinations regarding the use of force that is necessary in a particular situation can allow for the fact that police officers are often forced to make split-second decisions in circumstances that are tense, uncertain and rapidly evolving.